wing5wong/artisan-whs-static/source/_courses/MMS0.md

 **Content:**

-All students will make a small guitar with the option to design certain elements in order to personalize their instrument.
+All students will make a small guitar with the option to design certain elements in order to personalise their instrument.
 They will develop manufacturing skills through working with a range of hard materials.
 Students will be taught practical skills and the expectations of safe workshop practice.

 **Assessment:**